isaaccorley/a-change-detection-reality-check/README.md

 ### News

-- Our paper has been accepted to the [ICLR 2024 Machine Learning for Remote Sensing (ML4RS) Workshop](https://ml-for-rs.github.io/iclr2024/) in Vienna, Austria!
+- Our paper has been accepted to the [ICLR 2024 Machine Learning for Remote Sensing (ML4RS) Workshop](https://ml-for-rs.github.io/iclr2024/)!

 ### Summary